doubledubba/bbhs-intranet/docs/intranet.rst

 To be added soon:

-A user will not get any email reminders of their chaperone obligation unless they are a part of this group.
+A user will not get any monthly email reminders of their chaperone obligation unless they are a part of this group.
 This security group needs to be populated with all of the teachers.